 Many of us exclaimed, “What an order!
 I can’t go through with it.”
 Do not be discouraged.
 No one among us has been able to maintain anything like perfect adherence to these principles.
 We are not saints.
 The point is that we are willing to work hard to improve our lives and maintain our recovery.
 The principles we have set down are merely guides.
 We claim progress rather than perfection.

 Another excellent version was written by John S and was posted on AA Agnostica on August 9, 2015: A New “How It Works”.

 AA isn’t building anything new for future generations.
 In twenty-four years, the Big Book will be 100 years old!
 Those of us who are members of the fellowship today should be horrified at the thought that this book will be used as the central text in the year 2039.
 That’s not the future any of us should wish for AA.

 John’s got that right.

-Both versions – and others perhaps! – will be included in Appendix I of the upcoming book on the history of secularism in AA.
+Both versions – and others perhaps! – will be included in Appendix I of the upcoming book, A History of Agnostics in AA.

 It’s something you might want to share with your friends, sponsor or sponsee and/or your home group.